Kamut Khorasan Wheat

 - Fresh parsley for garnish

-- 2. In a large bowl, combine the cooked Kamut and roasted vegetables.
+- 3. In a large bowl, combine the cooked Kamut, roasted vegetables, lemon juice, and parsley.
+Toss well and serve.

 Kamut Khorasan Wheat Porridge

-A hearty breakfast porridge made with Kamut, almond milk, and topped with fresh fruits and nuts for a nutritious start to your day.
+A hearty breakfast porridge made with Kamut, almond milk, and topped with fresh fruits and nuts.

 - 2 cups almond milk